wp-plugins/custom-content-type-manager/readme.txt

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.7.1=

+* Added support for cctm_post_form shortcode: now you can have users on the front-end create posts (see feature request 132).

 = 0.9.7 =

 * Support for custom metaboxes: you can now put your fields anywhere on the admin pages.